-The Company currently projects earnings per diluted share for 2017 of between \$4.20 and \$6.20, excluding the impact of ASU 2016-09 and reflecting the uncertain volume outlook, but actual results could vary significantly from this target.
-The 2017 fiscal year includes only 52 weeks compared to the 2016 fiscal year which included 53 weeks.
-The Company is currently planning that 2017 depletions and shipments percentage change will be between minus 7% and plus 1%.
-The Company is targeting national price increases of between 1% and 2%.
-Full-year 2017 gross margins are currently expected to be between 51% and 52%.
-The Company intends to increase advertising, promotional and selling expenses by between \$20 million and \$30 million for the full year 2017, which does not include any increases in freight costs for the shipment of products to its Distributors.
-The Company intends to increase its investment in its brands in 2017, commensurate with the opportunities for growth that it sees, but there is no guarantee that such increased investments will result in increased volumes.
-The Company estimates a full-year 2017 effective tax rate of approximately 37%, which excludes the impact of ASU 2016-09 that took effect for the Company on January 1, 2017.
-The Company is not currently planning to provide forward guidance on the impact that ASU 2016-09 will have on the Company's 2017 financial statements and full-year effective tax rate, as this will mainly depend upon unpredictable future events, including the timing and value realized upon exercise of stock options versus the fair value of those options when granted.
+The Company is completing its 2018 planning process and will provide further detailed guidance when the Company presents its full-year 2017 results.
+The Company is currently using the following preliminary assumptions and targets for 2018.
+The Company is forecasting depletion and shipment percentage increase of low single digits.
+The Company is targeting price increases per barrel of between 1% and 2%.
+Full-year 2018 gross margins are currently expected to be between 52% and 53%.
+The Company intends to increase advertising, promotional and selling expenses between \$15 million and \$25 million for the full year 2018, not including any changes in freight costs for the shipment of products to distributors.
+This estimate is subject to timing of brand investments currently planned for the fourth quarter of 2017 which could move into 2018.
+The Company intends to increase its investment in its brands in 2018 commensurate with the opportunities for growth that it sees, but there is no guarantee that such increased investments will result in increased volumes.
+The Company estimates a full-year 2018 Non-GAAP effective tax rate of approximately 37%, excluding the impact of ASU 2016-09.

 The Company is continuing to evaluate 2017 capital expenditures.
-Its current estimates are between \$30 million and \$50 million, a decrease in the range from the previously communicated estimated of between \$40 million and \$60 million.
+Its current estimates are between \$35 million and \$45 million.
+The Company estimates full-year 2018 capital spending of between \$55 million and \$65 million.
 The capital will mostly be spent in the Company's breweries.
-The actual total amount spent on 2017 capital expenditures may well be different from these estimates.
+The actual total amount spent on 2017 and 2018 capital expenditures may well be different from these estimates.